COVID: WHICH STATES COULD BE HARDEST HIT BY DELTA? (4 AM ET) - KESQ

 “CDC continues to recommend COVID-19 vaccination for everyone 12 years of age and older.”

-The Delta strain has been associated with 2.61 times the risk of hospitalizations compared with the previously dominant strain in the UK.
+The Delta strain has been associated with 2.61 times the risk of hospitalizations compared to the previously dominant strain in the UK.

 The risk-benefit analysis between getting Covid-19 vs. getting vaccinated is a “no-brainer,” Jha said.